fioprotocol/fips/fip-3.md

 ## Specification
 ### Friend List
 The core concept which accomplishes above objectives is a Friend List.
-This concept allows for the computation of shared secret where only one party is visible on chain.
-To acheive this, the party placing a transaction on the blockchain encrypts the other party's public key in such a way that the other party can know it's theirs, but an observer cannot.
+When two users are friends, one can encrypt information (NBPA mappings, FIO Request, FIO Data, etc.) and put them on the chain in a structure which enables only the other party to find it and only the two parties to decrypt it.

 This concept will allow the following:
 * Place FIO Request, OBT Record on the blockchain with only one party visible by an observer.